nkokkos/Trilateration_with_3_Circles/README.md

 # Trilateration with 3 Circles
-A Proof of concept try out to implement https://en.wikipedia.org/wiki/Trilateration See the source comments for more
+A fun proof of concept to implement https://en.wikipedia.org/wiki/Trilateration

+See the comments in the source for more